oracle/weblogic-deploy-tooling/documentation/1.9/content/samples/wtc-model.md

            NWAddr: '//access-host:2520'
            AccessPoint: LocalAccessPoint2
            AccessPointId: mydomain2
-       # Used to configure connections to remote Tuxedo domains
+       # Remote access points so that WLS can act as a client to Tuxedo services
        WTCRemoteTuxDom:
          RemoteAccessPoint:
            # The local domain name from which this remote Tuxedo domain is reached.
            LocalAccessPoint: LocalAccessPoint
+           # The remote listen address of the Tuxedo domain gateway.
            NWAddr: '//access-host:2500'
-           # The unique name used to identify this Tuxedo remote access point
+           # A logical and unique name used to identify this Tuxedo remote access point
            AccessPoint: RemoteAccessPoint
            # The connection principal name used to identify this remote domain access point when attempting to establish a session connection to local Tuxedo access points
+          # This ID needs to be configured as a user in the WLS security realm.
           AccessPointId: domain1
          RemoteAccessPoint2:
            LocalAccessPoint: LocalAccessPoint2
            NWAddr: '//access-host:2500'